Horse named for Dr. Anthony Fauci finishes second in debut

 “We wanted to honor the service that he’s given to the whole world: beside COVID, fighting all the other infectious his whole life,” Antonacci said.
 “Throughout the whole thing, he seemed like a voice that knew what was going on and, without trying to be too political, kind of calmed things and provided real data behind what was going on.”

-Other pandemic-related names have been registered for racehorses, including Social Distancing, Self Isolation, Flatten the Curve, Herd Immunity and No Spectators.

-Antonacci did not pick any of those names, but hoped to name a filly after Dr. Deborah Birx.
-In the end though, Antonacci said he didn't have horse good enough to name after the coordinator of the White House's virus task force.
+Antonacci hoped to name a filly after Dr. Deborah Birx.
+In the end, though, Antonacci said he didn't have horse good enough to name after the coordinator of the White House's virus task force.

 This colt who debuted Wednesday was named Fauci in part because his owners thought he'd be a special horse.
 Trainer Wesley Ward has seen that since the then-unnamed horse got to his barn in September.